NethanLinggar/Telkom-Task-1-Chapter-2/README.md

 - **Cart Checkout Function and placing the order(GET REQUEST)**

-  After placing the order the items have to be deleted from cart functonality added
+  After placing the order, the items are deleted from the cart.

   http://localhost:8000?id=xxuser_idxxx

 - **Instantly Buying the Products(GET REQUEST)**

   http://localhost:8000?userid=xxuser_idxxx&pid=xxxxproduct_idxxxx